Operadic Fibrations and Unary Operadic 2-categories

 \section{Abstract}

-We introduce unary operadic 2-categories as a framework for operadic Grothendieck construction for categorical $\bO$-operads, $\bO$ being a unary operadic category.
-The construction is a fully faithful functor $\int_\bO$ which takes categorical $\bO$-operads to operadic functors over $\bO$, and we characterise its essential image by certain lifting properties.
-Such operadic functors are called operadic fibration.
+We introduce unary operadic 2-categories as a framework for operadic Grothendieck construction of a categorical $\bO$-operad, $\bO$ being a unary operadic category.
+The construction is a fully faithful functor $\int_\bO$ which takes categorical $\bO$-operads to operadic functors over $\bO$, and we characterize its essential image by certain lifting properties.
+Such operadic functors are called operadic fibrations.
 Our theory is an extension of the discrete (unary) operadic case and, in some sense, of the classical Grothendieck construction of a categorical presheaf.
-For the terminal unary operadic category $\odot$, a categorical $\odot$-operad is a strict monoidal category $\V$ and its Grothendieck construction $\int_\odot\V$ is connected to the `Para' construction appearing in machine learning.
-The 2-categorical setting provides a characterisation of $\bO$-operads valued in $\V$ as operadic functors $\bO \to \int_\odot\V$.
+For the terminal unary operadic category $\odot$, a categorical $\odot$-operad is a strict monoidal category $\V$ and its Grothendieck construction $\int_\odot\V$ is connected to the `para' construction appearing in machine learning.
+The 2-categorical setting provides a characterization of $\bO$-operads valued in $\V$ as operadic functors $\bO \to \int_\odot\V$.
 Last, we describe a left adjoint to $\int_\odot$.